Direct Store Delivery (DSD) is gaining popularity among many retailers.

 What Is Direct Store Delivery (DSD)?

-Direct Store Delivery is a distribution model which refers to delivering items from manufacturers or suppliers directly to the retail store, bypassing warehouses or distribution centers.
+Direct Store Delivery is a distribution model that refers to delivering items from manufacturers or suppliers directly to the retail store, bypassing warehouses or distribution centers.

 Who is the Direct Store Delivery (DSD) Model Suitable for?

-Reduced labor and warehouse maintenance costs due to DSD help provide customers with products as per their evolving tastes and needs.
+Due to DSD, reduced labor and warehouse maintenance costs help provide customers with products as per their evolving tastes and needs.

-The DSD model is also suitable for retailers with high consumer demand for their products with high velocity and frequent replenishment needs.
+The DSD model is also suitable for retailers with high consumer demand for high-velocity products and frequent replenishment needs.

 Direct Store Delivery vs. Distribution Centers

 The DSD model enables retailers to procure products directly from the supplier.
-It is the supplier that carries out almost all the works in the supply chain, including:
+It is the supplier that carries out almost all the work in the supply chain, including:

 - Checking the inventory